-Wide-scale adoption of CSA technologies and practices will require an enabling environment which includes local, institutional, national and regional level plans and policies.
+Wide-scale adoption of climate-smart agriculture (CSA) technologies and practices will require an enabling environment which includes local, institutional, national and regional level plans and policies.

 Initially focused on Asia (but not exclusively) where significant local adaptation planning takes place (e.g LAPAs in Nepal), the objective of of our research is contributing to improvement of equitable and effective adaptation plans which are a key scale out strategy to provide incentives for CSA adoption, and support CSA investment.